Skip to content

 Publication form

-Open-access preprint (arXiv) and open-access publication with DOI (Zenodo / CERN)
+Open-access preprint (arXiv) and open-access publication with DOI (Zenodo)

 Summary (short form)

 This work presents a seven-layer memory architecture for autonomous AI systems whose design principles are derived from cognitive neuroscience.
-The architecture integrates Working Memory, Short-Term Memory, Episodic Memory, Long-Term Memory, Procedural Memory, Core Memory, and Predictive Memory into a unified system.
+The architecture integrates Working Memory, Short-Term Memory, Episodic Memory, Semantic Memory, Procedural Memory, Core Memory, and Cross-Context Memory into a unified system.
 Consolidation follows sleep-replay mechanisms with Hebbian-driven strengthening and Ebbinghaus-driven decay.
 The architecture is available as a modular open-source library under Apache 2.0 and is deployed in production applications.
+In evaluation on LongMemEval-500 with three independent LLM judges, it wins all twelve head-to-head comparisons against Letta, Mem0, and A-Mem, reaching 91.3% of long-context-oracle accuracy at 1/106 of the token budget (Bonferroni-corrected, p โ‰ค 6.2ยท10โปยณยน).

 The full scientific abstract and the formal presentation of methods and results are available in the preprint and DOI versions.